NaluKit/gwt-boot-starter-nalu/README.md

 **Note:** The native GWT and the GXT GPL 4.0.0 widget sets will not work with J2CL / GWT 3!

+#### Maven

+The project generator supports a single Maven project and a multi module Maven project (based on Thomas Broyer's artifact).

 ### Application Meta Data

 In this area the features of Nalu for generated the project are defined.